The Digital Marketing Tips That Your Business Need

 For example, a survey by Collective Bias showed that 30% of consumers are more likely to buy a product recommended by a non-celebrity blogger.

-Influencer marketing is especially effective on millennials, since 70% of consumer millennials are influenced by the recommendations of their peers in making buying decisions.
+This is since 70% of consumer millennials are influenced by the recommendations of their peers in making buying decisions.

 So what do other small business owners get wrong with influencer marketing, you ask?

-Many small business owners still think that doing lots of guest blogging (a form of influencer marketing) and getting lots of backlinks will boost SEO and drive traffic.
+Many small business owners still think that doing lots of guest blogging and getting lots of backlinks will boost SEO and drive traffic.

 - Brand promotion.